 Some people are naturally restless, and you may get annoyed with your coworker’s foot-bouncing or finger-tapping.
 But it’s probably keeping her healthier than if she sat still.

 Anything you can do to move around while sitting at your desk will benefit you.
 Fidgeting actually helps the body burn more calories to a significant extent.
 Try to get in the habit of bouncing your leg, twiddling your thumbs, or playing with your hair.
+Few recent studies show that it mostly affect on employee health since they spend much time sitting down

 9. Avoid Your Couch